RaySteak/CARefree/README.md

 **Solution**:
 - **Simplified Feature Extraction**: Instead of using a large pre-trained Convolutional Neural Network (CNN), the system uses Histogram of Oriented Gradients (HoG) for feature extraction.
 HoG is computationally efficient and requires less memory.
 - **Lightweight Neural Network**: The extracted HoG features are processed by a lightweight neural network, reducing the computational burden on the ESP32.
+- **Optimizations to learning**: By merging backpropagation with the update rule, training is both faster and has a smaller memory footprint.
+- **Stack optimization for tasks**: Remaining stack size was monitored for different uses with the "uxTaskGetStackHighWaterMark2" function, and adjusted accordingly for each task so that no byte is wasted.

 #### 2. **Real-Time Data Processing**